 What the applicant needs to prepare:

 - The application form for Extension of Period of Stay

-- A passport and residence card ( Zairyu card ) * You have to show these at the immigration office
+- A passport, residence card ( Zairyu card ) and health insurance card* You have to show these at the immigration office

 - A portrait photo ( 4cm x 3cm )

 - A statement of reasons why you wish to extend your period of stay